AdamJamesFinley/AdamJamesFinley.github.io/_posts/2017-11-10-sh-decomp-solution.markdown

   <source src="/images/sph_harm/Octupole.mp4" type="video/mp4">
 </video>

-A much more complicated behaviour is seen here.
+A much more complicated behaviour is shown here.
 The m=1 and m=3 modes have symmetric functions whereas the m=0 and m=2 have antisymmetric functions about the equator.